openshift/oadp-operator/blogs/data-mover/data-mover-overview.md

 - When the Velero Backup is triggered, the M-CSI plugin creates a VS for each PersistentVolumeClaim (PVC) to be backed up.
 - Now for the created VS, the M-CSI plugin fetches the associated VolumeSnapshotContent (VSC) and adds it as an additional item to be backed up.
 - Subsequently, the M-CSI plugin then checks whether there is a VolumeSnapshotBackup (VSB) instance associated with the VSC that was added as an additional item, if there isn't one then the M-CSI plugin creates a VSB for each VSC.
-- The creation of VSB triggers the data movement process, the VolumeSnapshotMover (VSM) controller reconciles on the VSB instance and begins the snapshot movement process.
+- The creation of a VSB triggers the data movement process as the VolumeSnapshotMover (VSM) controller begins to reconcile on this VSB instance.
-- VSM first Validates the VSB, then copies the VSC, followed by VS and finally the PVC into the namespace where OADP Operator resides.
-Once this is done the VSM controller uses the PVC as a datasource and creates a ReplicationSource CR.
+- VSM first validates the VSB, then copies the VSC, followed by VS and finally the PVC into the namespace where OADP Operator resides.
+Once this is done the VSM controller uses the PVC as a datasource and creates a Volsync ReplicationSource CR.
 - Volsync reconciles on ReplicationSource CR and then Volsync’s restic mover begins the transfer of data from cluster to the target object storage.
 - Since the time when VSB is created and data movement is started, Velero backup waits for Volsync to complete the data movement, once that's done VSB is marked complete and consequently the backup is marked complete by Velero.
 - One point to note is that, VSM controller deletes all the extraneous resources that were created during the data mover backup process.